How Your Gifts Are Used

 IHM Ministry Fund

-When you contribute to the IHM Ministry Fund, you’re helping support the IHM commitment to others, especially the most vulnerable.
+When you contribute to the Ministry Fund, you’re helping support the IHM commitment to others, especially the most vulnerable.
 That commitment takes many forms.
-It encompasses sisters in schools, such as Rita Rinaldi, IHM, who teaches at Detroit Cristo Rey High School.
+It encompasses sisters in schools, such as Rita Rinaldi, IHM, who serves at Detroit Cristo Rey High School.

 There are so many needs in these young lives.
 I feel my ministry is an expression of the IHM commitment to the young people of Detroit.”